University of Yangon: Campus

 Yangon University is located in Yangon, along the southwestern bank of Inya Lake, the largest lake in the city.
 It is on the corner of Pyay Road and University Avenue Road in Kamayut Township, north of downtown Yangon.
 The modern campus of Yangon University completed construction in 1920.
 There are two campuses, namely Main Campus and Hlaing Campus, the former being the most well-known.
 Judson Church, inside the main campus of the university, is a Baptist church, and like Judson College, named after Adoniram Judson, a 19th-century American missionary who compiled the first Burmese-English dictionary.
 The main campus also contains a convocation hall.

 Housing

 The accommodation in Burma is not mixed and the availability is limited.
-Women's halls have many limited rules whilst men's a few.
+Women's halls have many restrictive rules whilst men's a few.